 We want our screenwriting competition to inspire talented Latino storytellers to create great work so that we can have the opportunity to introduce more great films about the Latino experience to the motion picture industry.
 And we don't want to just inspire Latinos to tell stories about our communities we want everyone to share in our culture and history.
 Our goal is to inspire talented filmmakers to tell stories so great they inspire the next generation of writers to tell great stories that is why we award our winners with prizes and distribution to the most prestigious talent representatives in the world.

 Only our Grand Prize Winner and top two Finalists will receive industry distribution and prizes.
-Semi-Finalists will only be rewarded by recognition like in most screenwriting competitions.
+Semi-Finalists will only be rewarded with recognition like in most screenwriting competitions.

 Writers retain all rights to their work.